 Who you select matters

-The success of your homebuying journey largely depends on the company you keep.
-As you set out to find the right home for your family, be sure to select experienced, trusted professionals who will help you make informed decisions and avoid any pitfalls.
+As you set out to find the right home for your family, be sure to select experienced, trusted professionals who will help you make informed decisions and avoid pitfalls.

 Three primary people will make up your team:

-A housing counselor can help you prepare for homeownership and ensure your financial readiness.
-They’re not required but are often recommended for first-time homebuyers.
-They can help you assess your financial situation and educate you on the homebuying process, down payment options, types of mortgages and provide budget guidance.
+A housing counselor can help you prepare for homeownership and ensure you are financially ready.
+Although it’s not required, it’s often recommended for first-time homebuyers to work with one.
+A housing counselor can help assess your financial situation, educate you on the homebuying process, explore down payment options and types of mortgages, and provide budget guidance.

-You can get started by reaching out to a HUD-certified housing counselor at one of our Borrower Help Centers or Borrower Help Network.
-Their services are free and they’re ready to help you.
+You can get started by reaching out to a HUD-certified housing counselor through our Borrower Help Network.
+Their services are free, and they’re ready to help you.
 You can also search for a HUD-certified housing counselor in your area on the Consumer Financial Protections Bureau’s website.

 Real estate agent

-Your real estate agent will be your “wingman,” helping you navigate each step of the homebuying process while being readily available to answer your questions.
+Your real estate agent will help you navigate each step of the homebuying process and is readily available to answer your questions.
 Their job is to help you find a home that meets your needs and budget requirements.
-They can also provide information on neighborhoods, schools, property tax rates and more.
+Additionally, they can provide information about neighborhoods, schools, property tax rates and more.
 Your agent will also handle negotiations with the seller when you’re ready to put an offer on a home.

-It’s highly recommended that you get a Loan Estimate from more than one lender to find the loan that’s best for you.
-This will allow you to compare the total loan costs, the Annual Percentage Rate and the Total Interest Percentage offered by each lender.
-Learn more about working with your lender.
+It’s highly recommended that you get a loan estimate from more than one lender to find the loan that’s best for you.
+This will allow you to compare the total loan costs, the annual percentage rate (APR) and the total interest percentage offered by each lender.